West Ham United F.C.: Final years at the Boleyn (2005–2016)

-Move to London Stadium and European success (2016–present)
+Move to London Stadium and European success (2016–2023)

 Following Manchester United's win in the 2016 FA Cup final, West Ham took their Europa League place and qualified for the third qualifying round of the 2016–17 edition.
 At the end of the first season at the London Stadium, the team finished 11th, along with having to deal with the departure of star man Dimitri Payet.
 However, the team suffered a poor start to the following season, taking only two wins in their opening 11 games.
 Following a 4–1 defeat to Liverpool at home and with the team threatened by relegation, Bilić was sacked on 6 November 2017.
 He was replaced by former Sunderland boss David Moyes on a contract until the end of the season.
 The team battled inconsistent form for the rest of the season but managed to avoid relegation and finish 13th.
 Moyes was not offered a new contract and left the club on the expiration of it on 16 May 2018.

 On 22 May 2018, the club appointed former Manchester City boss Manuel Pellegrini as the new manager on a three-year contract.
 In his first season in charge, the Hammers finished 10th, once again suffering from inconsistent form.
 However, after a poor first half to the following season, Pellegrini was sacked in December 2019 with the team only one point above the relegation zone.
 His last game in charge was a 2–1 home loss to Leicester City.
 He was replaced by David Moyes, who returned for a second spell in charge a day later.

 On 22 July 2020, the club secured their Premier League status for another season, following a 1–1 draw away to Manchester United.
 Ahead of the 2020–21 season, West Ham's ownership attracted criticism, including from club captain Mark Noble who publicly criticized the sale of academy graduate Grady Diangana.
 Despite losing the opening two games of the season, West Ham's form improved and by the end of November, the club sat in fifth place.
 The club would not drop out of a European spot for the rest of the season and went on to qualify for the 2021–22 UEFA Europa League group stages after finishing in 6th.
 Moyes signed a new three-year contract on 12 June 2021.